U.S. Border Agents Chased Migrants On Horseback. A Photographer Explains What He Saw

 DHS promises a swift investigation

-Mayorkas and other officials suggested that what many viewers took to be agents using whips were actually agents using their horses' reins.
+Mayorkas and other officials suggested that what many viewers took to be agents using whips was actually agents using their horses' reins.

 "But we are going to investigate the facts to ensure that the situation is as we understand it to be and if it's anything different, we will respond accordingly," he said, according to Texas Public Radio.

-The Department of Homeland Security said the Customs and Border Patrol's Office of Professional Responsibility is investigating the incident, adding that the agency's inspector general has also been informed.
+The Department of Homeland Security said the Customs and Border Patrol's Office of Professional Responsibility is investigating, adding that the agency's inspector general has also been informed.

 "The footage is extremely troubling and the facts learned from the full investigation, which will be conducted swiftly, will define the appropriate disciplinary actions to be taken," DHS said.